jvierine/signal_processing_course/README.md

 - Frequency response has been removed from the Fourier transform chapter
 - Overall typos have been fixed and grammar has been improved
 - Applications have been added to one
-- All source code has been added and is up to date
+- All source code has been added and is up-to-date
 - Ordered lists have been removed (ch11)
 - The proof of the commutative property of convolution is now an exercise in ch10
 - Sonar exercise in ch10 has been removed